 Limit your Alcohol Consumption.

 Alcohol maybe both beneficial and detrimental to your health.
-You can reduce your blood pressure by 4 mm Hg by drinking alcohol in moderation – one drink per day for women, two drinks per day for males.
+You can reduce your pressure by 4 mm Hg by drinking alcohol in moderation – one drink per day for women, two drinks per day for males.
 One drink is equivalent to 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.

 Consider Taking Supplements and Vitamins.

-According to research, a few vitamins and minerals may be beneficial in decreasing blood pressure.
+According to research, a few vitamins and minerals may be beneficial in decreasing pressure.
 However, before taking any, see your doctor.
 Make certain that they are aware of what you are taking.

-- Antioxidants in vitamin C protect the linings of your blood vessels.
+- Antioxidants in vitamin C protect the linings of your vessels.
 Adults should take 400 mg daily.

-- Vitamin D: This vitamin aids in the production of the enzyme renin, which is associated with blood pressure health.
+- Vitamin D: This vitamin aids in the production of the enzyme renin, which is associated with pressure health.